Proudjew12/Space-Invaders/README.md

-# Space-Invaders
+🚀 Space Invaders
-Space Invaders is a fun remake of the classic arcade shooter.
-Control a cannon, blast waves of aliens, and dodge their attacks.
-Features smooth controls, pixel-art style, and increasing difficulty.
-Built as a side project to explore game development and relive retro gaming vibes.
+Space Invaders is a modern remake of the legendary arcade shooter — crafted with love for retro gaming and clean, responsive design.

+🎮 Control a cannon, blast waves of invading aliens, and dodge their deadly fire.
+Each level ramps up the challenge with smarter enemies and faster gameplay.

+🔹 Features
+Classic pixel-art style for authentic retro vibes

+Smooth keyboard controls and fluid animations

+Increasing difficulty to test your reflexes

+Built as a side project to explore core game dev concepts

+🔗 Play Now on GitHub Pages